 Then came the day to take the giant leap and all it took was one great insight and one brilliant idea—people love inspirational quotes, so why not make them more meaningful?

-There are a lot of lessons that we can learn in viral from Zen Pencils but perhaps the most important lesson at all is to not be dissuaded because people say no. In this day and age, the gatekeepers no longer hold all of the power and there’s always a way so long as you’re armed with your faber-castell pencils.
+There are a lot of lessons that we can learn in viral from Zen Pencils but perhaps the most important lesson at all is to not be dissuaded because people say no. In this day and age, the gatekeepers no longer hold all of the power.
+There’s always a way so long as you’ve got your trusty set of faber-castell pencils.

-Note: All pictures featured in this comic are owned by Zen Pencils and are used with permission.
+All images featured in this comic are owned by Zen Pencils and are used with permission.

 1Buechel E.,Berger J., (Under Review).
 Facebook Therapy?
 Why Do People Share Self-Relevant Content Online?